zlaval/action-monitor/Readme.md

 ---
 >*Warning*
->the `start.sh` file must contains `LF` line ending!!
+>the `start.sh` file must contains `LF` line ending even on Windows or classic Mac!!

 All components and the MQ is placed into one single container to preserve simplicity.
+Before create container, `mvn package` command must be successfully finished.
-Dockerfile contain all necessary dependency and commands.
+Dockerfile contains all necessary dependencies and commands.
 The `docker build -t action-monitor .` command create the proper image.
 After image has been built, the
 `docker run --name am -p 61616:61616 -p 8161:8161 -p 9570:9570 -p 9580:9580 -p 9090:9090 action-monitor`